Thomas Morgan (of Rhiwpera)

 Morgan represented Brecon in the House of Commons from 1754 until 1763.
-That year, he accepted the Stewardship of the Manor of Old Shoreham to succeed his late cousin, Sir William Morgan in Monmouthshire, which he represented from 1763 until his death in 1771.
+That year, he accepted the Stewardship of the Manor of Old Shoreham to succeed his late cousin, William Morgan in Monmouthshire, which he represented from 1763 until his death in 1771.

 He was briefly Lord Lieutenant of Brecknockshire and Monmouthshire in succession to his father, who died in 1769.
 Morgan died unmarried, and left his estates (Rhiwperra Castle and Tredegar House) to his younger brother, Charles Morgan.